markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to Yousef Imran who raised this issue via email.

 In Step 2, I tell the reader to create an `Spider` class with a field named `IsPoisonous`.
-The field would be better named `IsVenomous` because poison is a a thing that you consume and venom is transmitted by an animal bite.
+The field would be better named `IsVenomous` because poison is a thing that you consume and venom is transmitted by an animal bite.
 One way to remember the difference is that the villain from Spider-man is named Venom rather name Poison.

 In the next edition, I will change the field name.